andyWynyard/Maverick-by-SIGMA-test/README.md

 ![website-template](https://user-images.githubusercontent.com/20326406/38328619-af6c4130-384b-11e8-9821-90e9156e0c96.png)

 You will also notice that there is a header with menu, and a "footer" element with basic icons, and spacing.
 Jump into this and do whatever you think appropriate.
+Make sure you push to this repository in stages, and keep the messages to the point.

+#### Make sure to have fun with this.
+We're sure you will do well.